souffle-lang/souffle-lang.github.io/pages/docs/examples.md

 Finally, the `res` relation illustrates how to create constant values for recursive record types.

 ## Component Inheritance
-Components provide the means within Souffle's Datalog to build modular queries, thus fostering the reuse of code.
+Components provide the means within Soufflé's Datalog to build modular queries, thus fostering the reuse of code.
 ```
 .type node <: symbol